How do I apply for a loan?

 What collateral or documentation do I have to provide?

 All collateral and documentation decisions are determined by the participating lending institution.
 The City will subsidize the interest of the loan, but the loans are handled by the lending institution themselves, who may have their own applications and requirements.

 What will the City do with the information required in the application?

 The City will use the information submitted in the ISP application to give legal notice of the end beneficiaries of the program.
 Please be aware that that the City of Auburn, Alabama is subject to the public record laws of the State of Alabama.
 This application as well as documents and information submitted to the City relating to this Application may be public records.
 The City will take all reasonable steps to keep proprietary information confidential, but the City may be required to disclose such information by court order.

-If you have a question that is not answered on this page, please email Leslie Beech at [email protected] for assistance.
+If you have a question that is not answered on this page, please email Leslie B. Chambers at [email protected] for assistance.